Chiquita40-VLN-H2016/chiquita40/ComputerScientists/README.md

 **Add**

-Name of new Scientist cannot be longer than 23 characters (with spaces) and you can only have a first name and a last name, no middle name
+Name of new Scientist cannot be longer than 23 characters (with spaces) and you can only have a first name and a last name, no middle name.
+It is not possible to add the same Scientist more than once.

 **List**